Statements on research data management in funding proposals

 In your proposal or in an accompanying data management plan you set out, how exactly you are going to ensure compliance with the FAIR principles.
 The background for this requirement is that data generated with public funding should be processed and analysed as thoroughly as possible, even beyond the original project context.
 Furthermore, research results based on FAIR data are easier to understand and verify.

 The IT centre at LUH (LUIS) provides infrastructure services, central hosting of RDM-relevant software and technical support.
-They also host an institutional research data repository, in which research data from LUH can be published and receive a DOI.
+It also hosts an institutional research data repository, in which LUH members may publish their research data and generate a corresponding DOI.

 TIB offers discipline-specific research data repositories and RDM consulting services in the scope of the disciplinary information services "Mobility and Transport" and "BAUdigital".
-The DOI service offers a contact point for institutions for the allocation of DOIs for research data archived and published in (institutional) data centres.
-In addition, TIB is currently developing a service enabling the publication of research data related to dissertations and supports researchers in the process.
+The DOI service functions as a point of contact for institutions that wish to generate DOIs for research data archived and published in their (institutional) data centres.
+In addition, TIB is currently developing a service enabling the publication of research data related to dissertations and supporting researchers in the process.

 Minutes of background discussions with funding bodies